ClioXie121/industrial-tft-site/content/posts/4inch-home-automation.md

 By combining thoughtful UI design, efficient embedded hardware, and seamless system integration, this humble 4-inch square panel can truly elevate the smart home experience — all while maintaining aesthetic harmony with your home’s interior.

+Explore more real-world TFT integration projects on our [TFT LCD manufacturer profile](https://about.me/rocktech).